Medieval Ashkenaz (1096-1348)

 Tallan, Cheryl.
 “Opportunities for Medieval Northern European Jewish Widows in the Public and Domestic Spheres.”
-Upon my Husband's Death, ed.
+In Upon my Husband's Death, ed.
 Louise Mirrer, 195–206.
-Ann Arbor: 1992.
+Ann Arbor: University of Michigan Press, 1992.

 Toch, Michael.
 Die Juden im mittelalterlichen Reich, (Enzyklopädie deutscher Geschichte, 44).
-München: 1998.
+Munich: Oldenbourg, 1998.

 Weissler, Chava.
 Voices of the Matriarchs: Listening to the Prayers of Early Modern Jewish Women.
-Boston: 1998.
+Boston: Beacon Press, 1998.

 Woolf, Jeffrey Robert.
 “Medieval Models of Purity and Sanctity: Ashkenzic Women in the Synagogue.”
-Purity and Holiness: The Heritage of Leviticus, edited by M. J. H. M. Poorthuis and Joshua Schwartz, 263–280.
-Leiden-Boston-Köln: 2000.
+In Purity and Holiness: The Heritage of Leviticus, ed.
+M. J. H. M. Poorthuis and Joshua Schwartz, 263–280.
+Leiden-Boston-Köln: Brill, 2000.

 Yuval, Israel Jacob.
-“Monetary Arrangements and Marriage in Medieval Ashkenaz,” Religion and Economy: Connections and Interactions, edited by Menahem Ben-Sasson.
-Jerusalem: 1995, 191–208 (Hebrew).
+“Monetary Arrangements and Marriage in Medieval Ashkenaz.”
+In Religion and Economy: Connections and Interactions, ed.
+Menahem Ben-Sasson, 191--208.
+Jerusalem: 1995 [Hebrew].

 Zolty, Shoshana Pantel.
 “And All Your Children Shall Be Learned”: Women and the Study of Torah in Jewish Law and History.
 Lanham, MD: Rowman & Littlefield, 1993.